anoshenko/rui/README.md

 | 2     | CenterAlign  | "center"  | Center alignment |
 | 3     | StretchAlign | "stretch" | Width alignment  |

+### "list-row-gap" and "list-column-gap" properties

+The "list-row-gap" and "list-column-gap" SizeUnit properties (ListRowGap and ListColumnGap constants) allow you to set the distance between the rows and columns of the container, respectively.
+The default is 0px.

 ## GridLayout

 GridLayout is a container that implements the ViewsContainer interface.
 To create it, use the function